 Clients who ask Jacque to handle their cases won’t find a more easy-going, confident or knowledgeable personal injury attorney in the New Orleans area.

-Carolyn Hennesy, another attorney at MotoJustice, works closely with Jacque Touzet and with the practice’s clients.
-She’s involved with investigating accidents, gathering evidence, coordinating medical treatment for clients, taking depositions, and other duties.
+An experienced and dedicated attorney, Carolyn Hennesy works closely with Jacque Touzet and MotoJustice clients.
+Carolyn is involved with investigating accidents, gathering evidence, coordinating medical treatment for clients, taking depositions, preparing motions and pleadings, and presenting arguments to the court.

-Carolyn was born and raised in New Orleans and educated at a private school.
-She left her hometown to go to college at Sewanee, a small Episcopal university in Tennessee, and returned to New Orleans to enroll at Tulane University Law School.
-She was exposed to the legal profession thanks to her father, also a lawyer, and knew she wanted to follow in his footsteps.
+Carolyn was born and raised in New Orleans where she attended high school at Metairie Park Country Day School.
+She left her hometown to go to college at Sewanee, a small Episcopal university in Tennessee, where she was a member of the Order of the Gownsmen, an academic society.
+She then returned to New Orleans to attend law school at Tulane University School of Law.
+At Tulane, Carolyn participated in the Tulane Environmental Law Clinic, offering volunteer legal services to citizens facing environmental hazards.
+She was exposed to the legal profession at an early age thanks to her father, also a lawyer, and knew she wanted to follow in his footsteps, which she has for the past twenty years.